 Laurel Church of Christ JustLead is a partnership effort with Emerald Youth Foundation to reach at-risk and low-income youth living in the Sutherland Avenue community.
 We seek to improve their lives by focusing on enrichment in academics, health, sports, and spiritual discipleship.

 REFIT™ is a dance fitness class that is similar to Zumba with less Latin influence.
-We use a great mix of Christian and secular music and have fun working out together in a safe and nonintimidating environment!
+We use a great mix of Christian and secular music and have fun working out together in a safe and non-intimidating environment!
 We welcome experts and embrace beginners.
-The class meets Tuesdays at 6:30 p.m. and Saturdays at 10 a.m.
-Cost is $4 per class with a monthly payment option available.
-Childcare is available on Saturdays.
-For more information, contact Jana Thomas at firstname.lastname@example.org.
+The class meets Thursdays at 6:30 p.m.
+Payment is whatever you want to contribute.
+For more information, contact Jana Thomas at email@example.com.

 Volunteer Ministry Center

 On the second Tuesday of each month, Laurel members cook and serve lunch to homeless people at the Volunteer Ministry Center, 511 North Broadway, from 11:45 a.m. to 12:30 p.m.

 Laurel members are among area Church of Christ members who volunteer in a ministry that serves the community of the 50 block area of Knoxville bounded by Magnolia Avenue, Winona Street, Cherry Street and Interstate 40.
 Hope Central is located in the center of this area at 1944 Woodbine Ave.
 Our members assist Laurel’s planning team, work in Hope Central’s after school program tutoring and serving meals, help with worship activities and teach children’s Bible classes Sundays from 3:30-4:30 p.m.
 To find out more about Hope Central, contact Tommy Drinnen, the executive director, at 748-4564 or at firstname.lastname@example.org.
 They have a website at www.hopecentralknoxville.org.